okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/java/integrationsteps.md

 ### Step 3: Display enrollment factors

 If you configured your org and app with instructions from [Set up your Okta org for multifactor use cases](/docs/guides/oie-embedded-common-org-setup/java/main/#set-up-your-okta-org-for-multifactor-use-cases), your app is configured with **Password** authentication, and additional **Email** or **Phone** factors.
+Authenticators are the factor credentials, owned or controlled by the user that can be verified during authentication.

-This step contains the request to enroll a password authenticator.
+This step contains the request to enroll a password authenticator for the user.

 After the initial register request, `IDXAuthenticationWrapper` returns an [AuthenticationResponse](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/response/AuthenticationResponse.java) with the following: